Snorkels Search

 May I lay out the template on a flat surface to ensure that the snorkel will fit before I drill any hole?

-No, the template will only be accurate once layed on the car guard.
+No, the template will only be accurate once laid in the correct place on the vehicle.

 A brief history of Snorkels